Key Library Words A-Z

 Borrower Services Desk The Borrower Services Desk is the place to borrow and return library materials.
 You can also get help using the Library.
 The Borrower Services Desk is also called the Issue Desk.

 Catalogue A listing of all material a library holds.
-The online catalogue at Queen's is called QCat Discover.
+The online catalogue at Queen's is called the QCat Library Catalogue.